dnalegri/Cybersecurity-Projects/iam-projects/windowsactivedirectory/README.md

   <img src="https://github.com/dnalegri/Cybersecurity-Projects/assets/164395911/c070e78c-11a2-4b6d-a648-2688d09ae325" width="500" />

 ### Splunk Queries
 > I am going to dive deep and add a separate project that focuses on SIEM tools like Splunk and showcase queries, alerts, and dashboards there.
 But just to show a very basic and quick query, I will look for the recent user I created called **splunkadmin**.
+ALSO bare with me, I know this query is super bare bones and nothing deep for analyzing logs...
+I'm working on an SPL/Splunk project to explore queries, alerts, and dashboards.
 <img src="https://github.com/dnalegri/Cybersecurity-Projects/assets/164395911/e88d8dd4-dde6-4513-a89a-4ce4c97e3102" width="800" />
 <img src="https://github.com/dnalegri/Cybersecurity-Projects/assets/164395911/25d3e90f-5f33-4413-b8be-33d9e80dcdda" width="500" />